Edy-Barraza/Transformer_Distillation/README.md

     bert_config_file (str) : The config json file corresponding to the pre-trained BERT model.
-This specifies the model architecture input_file (str) : Input TF example files (can be a glob or comma separated) output_file (str) : The output file that has transformer inputs and teacher outputs truncation_factor (int) : Number of top probable words to save from teacher network output init_checkpoint (str) : Initial checkpoint (usually from a pre-trained BERT model) max_seq_length (int) : The maximum total input sequence length after WordPiece tokenization.
+This specifies the model architecture input_file (str) : Input TF example files (can be a glob or comma separated) output_file (str) : The output file that has transformer inputs and teacher outputs truncation_factor (int) : Number of top probable words to save from teacher network output.
+If `0`, the whole softmax distribution is saved init_checkpoint (str) : Initial checkpoint (usually from a pre-trained BERT model) max_seq_length (int) : The maximum total input sequence length after WordPiece tokenization.
 Sequences longer than this will be truncated, and sequences shorter than this will be padded.
 Must match data generation max_predictions_per_seq (int) : Maximum number of masked LM predictions per sequence.
 Must match data generation